 - Do you see the clear results of your work?

 The goal here is to understand that the team’s development current goes in the right direction.
 Sometimes, the software development team’s manager takes profitable but boring tasks, ignoring members’ interests.
 This survey will help you see if employees are excited and challenged by their work.

 If team managers frequently replace team members, it means that the work environment is likely unhealthy.
 A certain rate of turnover over time is healthy — in fact, you don’t want to have any addition of people for years, as it would mean stagnation.
 However, you should watch out for sudden spikes in activity — months when several people left the team, or many people joined.
 If you have a sudden addition of many new participants, you need to pay attention to the onboarding process before going directly to the project-related work.

 Measuring benefits for end-users

-Agile teams should know how much the developed product fits the need for a final user and business owner.
+Agile teams should know how well the product fits the needs of a final user and business owner.
 This is done with a comprehensive code analysis that determines code quality and its usability for a final user, as well as possible maintenance complications.